Simmba Box Office Collection (Day 6) Wednesday: The Ranveer Singh Starrer Crosses Rs 100 Crore

 - Kajol's Sunshine Yellow Dress Is So Breezy And So On Our Bucket List

-Rohit Shetty and Sara Ali Khan starrer Simmba is rocking the box office as the movie sucessfully crosses the Rs 100 Crore mark today on Wednesday (Day 6) of its release.
+Rohit Shetty and Sara Ali Khan starrer Simmba is rocking the box office as the movie sucessfully crossed the Rs 100 Crore mark today on Wednesday (Day 6).
 The movie received a lot of positive reviews from both fans and critics alike and going by the buzz, hype and the word of mouth it got, Simmba might have another week of continuous run at the box office and add more moolah into its kitty.

 Simmba (Day 6) Wednesday Box Office Collection

-As per estimates, Simmba might collect Rs 10 - 15 Crores at the box office on Wednesday (Day 6), all thanks to the New Years 2019 holiday.
+Simmba collected Rs 28.19 Crores at the box office on Wednesday (Day 6), all thanks to the New Years 2019 holiday.
 The film-makers have released the movie in an apt time and have benefited really well.
+The total collection for Simmba now stands at Rs 124.54 Crores.

 Simmba (Day 4) Monday Box Office Collection